RphWbr/visiannot/doc/source/userguide-visiannot.rst

 Video visualization with multiple cameras
 =========================================
 **ViSiAnnoT** can be used as a simple video player.
-Supported formats are the ones that are supported by **OpenCV** (for instance mp4 and avi).
+Supported formats are the ones that are supported by **OpenCV** (for instance .mp4 and .avi).
 It is possible to play as many videos as wanted simultaneously, provided that they are synchronized.
 This is useful when the user has video files of several synchronized cameras.
 The name of the video files must contain the beginning datetime of the video, so that the software can check if the videos are indeed synchronized (a shift of one second is authorized between the video files).

 Here is an example::